celo-org/docs/blog/04-03-2023-interact-with-smart-contract-on-celo-using-ethersjs/interact-with-smart-contract-on-celo-using-ethersjs.md

     const GASPRICE = hexlify(3000000000);
   ```

   - Set the socket url.
-We are going to send transactions to the Celo's test network using the websocket provider.
+We are going to send transactions to Celo's test network using the WebSocket provider.

   ```ts accountsUtils.ts
   const SOCKET_URL = "wss://alfajores-forno.celo-testnet.org/ws";
   ```

-- Create the RPC configuration to set up the websocket provider.
+- Create the RPC configuration to set up the WebSocket provider.

 ```ts accountUtils.ts
   const rpcInfo = Object.assign({}, {